StripeyType/circuitpython-mfrc522/README.md

-# micropython-mfrc522
+# circuitpython-mfrc522
+forked from danjperron/micropython-mfrc522
-(Micro)Python class to access the MFRC522 RFID reader
+CircuitPython port of danjperron's (Micro)Python class to access the MFRC522 RFID reader

+## N.B. - no porting work has yet been done!

 D.Perron
 Feb.
 2021